energelpen/CryPrice/README.md

 Please use this tool with caution, especially when making financial decisions, as the data fetched may not always be up-to-date or accurate. **CryPrice and its authors are not responsible for any trading or investment actions you take based on the information provided**.

 ---

-## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for more details.

----